 cobbler shop, another was quickly executed with a bayonet through the chest.

-a sudden loss of consciousness resulting when the rupture or occlusion of a blood vessel leads to oxygen lack in the brain
+a loss of consciousness from the lack of oxygen in the brain

 The doctor said it was an

 apoplexy brought on by the fire.

 a condition of suffering or distress due to ill health

 affliction pulled at her mouth and made it hard to figure her words.